 by Cori Williams, Collection Services Processing Intern, Lucinda Bunnen papers.

-This is the first post in a series on the accessioning and processing of the Lucinda Bunnen Papers.
+This is the sixth and final post in a series on the accessioning and processing of the Lucinda Bunnen Papers.

 One of the main things that I have learned while working in archiving is: “It Depends”.
 I am usually scanning other finding aids on Emory’s website looking for a nice template to follow for the Lucinda Bunnen papers, however, there isn’t a template.
 Sure there is standardized language, but there isn’t a word document where you can just fill in all the blanks.
 Each collection, each life, each organization is different and unique.
 I wrote in my last blog post about how I grouped the collection into 9 parts including subject files, my solution for trying to finish off the puzzle of putting together the finding aid.
 However, when I sat down with my supervisor, Laura Starratt, we began to rethink how best to organize Lucinda’s files when her life and art were so intertwined.